protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/chapters/open-sustainability-principles.md

 # Open Sustainability Principles

 Openness is a key indicator of sustainability.
 It allows different disciplines and organisations to refine their understanding of sustainability systematically over a long period of time.
 Knowledge can only continue to accumulate over a long period of time if it is made accessible.
-This basic idea is often associated with the metaphor "Standing on the shoulders of giants” which means “building on previous discoveries”, coined by Issac Newton. **It is this attribute of making one's intentions and conclusions transparent to others that makes openness integral to sustainability and prevents manipulation of conclusions about the state of our planet.** The following painting illustrates the metaphor of "standing on the shoulders of giants".
+This basic idea is often associated with the metaphor "Standing on the shoulders of giants” which means “building on previous discoveries”, coined by Issac Newton. <sup><a href="https://discover.hsp.org/Record/dc-9792/Details">6</a></sup> **It is this attribute of making one's intentions and conclusions transparent to others that makes openness integral to sustainability and prevents manipulation of conclusions about the state of our planet.** The following painting illustrates the metaphor of "standing on the shoulders of giants".
 The giant represents the software and knowledge accumulated over the years that enables the person on the shoulder to see further.

 ```{figure} ../images/Orion_aveugle_cherchant_le_soleil.jpg
 ---